-The Art and Design Department is led by David Clark (Curriculum Leader).
-This session we are delighted to welcome Ms Anna Burnett as a full time, permanent member of the department.
+The Art and Design Department is led by David Clark (Curriculum Leader) with Nicola Brophy as a full time teacher in the department.

 Expressive Arts, Art and Design

 What can learning in the expressive arts achieve for children and young people?

 The inspiration and power of the arts play a vital role in enabling our children and young people to enhance their creative talent and develop their artistic skills.